4-minute read time

-Nonprofit organizations (NPOs) dedicate themselves to important missions to make the world a better place.
-Their success, however, doesn’t depend only on their seemingly bottomless determination and selflessness—it also depends on their ability to make the best use of available digital technology.
+Nonprofit organizations (NPOs) dedicate themselves to important missions to improve the world.
+Their success, however, doesn’t depend only on their seemingly bottomless determination and selflessness—it also depends on their strategic planning to ensure they are getting the most from their available digital technology.

 The solution?
-A partnership with a managed services provider (MSP) that has a keen understanding of technological needs NPOs have and plenty of experience to overcome the common constraints all organizations in the nonprofit sector face.
+A partnership with a managed services provider (MSP) that has a keen understanding of the technological needs NPOs have and plenty of experience to overcome the typical constraints all organizations in the nonprofit sector face.
 The right MSP can then help in the following ways.

-The information technology industry is evolving at a pace faster than most NPOs can keep up with.
-For the last several years, we’ve been witnessing a massive explosion of cloud computing.
+The information technology industry is evolving faster than most NPOs can keep up with.
+We’ve witnessed a massive cloud computing explosion for the last several years.

 Many organizations have moved their entire infrastructures to a cloud-based model to benefit from its scalability, security, and cost-effectiveness.
-In the near future, artificial intelligence and machine learning are expected to be the next huge drivers of competitive advantage and enhancers of productivity.
+In the near future, artificial intelligence and machine learning are expected to be the next huge drivers of competitive advantage and productivity enhancers.

-MSPs are dedicated to making new technologies accessible for their customers, and they leverage economies of scale to offer affordable prices so that even cash-strapped nonprofits can benefit from best-in-class digital solutions.
+MSPs are dedicated to making new technologies accessible to their customers, and they leverage economies of scale to offer affordable prices so that even cash-strapped nonprofits can benefit from best-in-class digital solutions.

-The IT experts employed by MSPs provide organizations assistance from initial planning through the implementation of the selected solution all the way to its ongoing maintenance, eliminating the need to staff an in-house IT department.
+The IT experts employed by MSPs provide organizations assistance from initial planning through the implementation of the selected solution to its ongoing maintenance, eliminating the need to staff an in-house IT department.

-When finances are limited, every single IT expense has to be justified well and planned even better.
-The last thing any NPO wants to deal with is a sudden resignation letter from an important IT employee, especially now when the entire IT sector is experiencing a major shortage of skilled talent.
+When finances are limited, every IT expense must be justified and planned even better.
+The last thing any NPO wants to deal with is a sudden resignation letter from a critical IT employee, especially now that the entire IT sector is experiencing a significant shortage of skilled talent.

-NPOs that decide to outsource their IT needs and worries to an MSP can rest assured, knowing their budget will never take a surprise hit.
+NPOs that outsource their IT needs and worries to an MSP can rest assured, knowing their budget will never take a surprise hit.
 MSPs use several predictable pricing models that reflect the size of each customer and effectively reduce all IT expenses into a single fixed fee.
-When NPOs know exactly how much money to allocate toward IT each month, they can better support other important business functions.
+When NPOs know precisely how much money to allocate toward IT each month, they can better support other essential business functions.

 NPOs spend a considerable amount of effort building relationships with their donors, but a single data breach incident can be enough to harm them irreparably.
 The moment donors discover that their personal information has been exposed in a breach often marks the end of their support and the start of legal consequences.

-Because of how complex the cybersecurity landscape has become, even small NPOs with limited online presence need to see cybersecurity as a necessary investment.
-A cybersecurity-savvy MSP can perform an initial vulnerability assessment to discover all weaknesses before suggesting the implementation of a set of controls and policies to eliminate them.
+Because of the complexity of the cybersecurity landscape, even small NPOs with a limited online presence need to see cybersecurity as a necessary investment.
+A cybersecurity-savvy MSP can perform an initial vulnerability gap analysis to discover all weaknesses before suggesting implementing controls and policies to eliminate them.